 His oratorio and recital schedule has featured appearances in many major venues and festivals in the UK and abroad, including the Wigmore Hall, Symphony Hall Birmingham, Barbican Hall, Royal Albert Hall, the Grosses Festspielhaus Salzburg, Konzerthaus Vienna, National Auditorium Madrid, Three Choirs Festival, Ravenna Festival, Flanders Early Music Festival, the Festivale de Musique Ancienne de Lyon and La Chaise Dieu.
 Recent concert performances include Handel’s Solomon in Estonia and Latvia, Handel Belshazzar with Nicholas McGegan in San Francisco, Handel Messiah in Dresden with the MDR and the premiere of Harrison Birtwistle’s Angel Fighter in the Leipzig Bach Festival

-Current and forthcoming engagements include Death in Venice for Staatstheater Stuttgart, Sorceress Dido and Aeneas for Blackheath Halls Opera, Bach’s Christmas Oratorio with the Royal Northern Sinfonia and Lars Vogt and in Riga, Latvia, and Bach’s Mass in B minor with Jonathan Cohen.
+Current and forthcoming highlights include Death in Venice for Staatstheater Stuttgart, Sorceress Dido and Aeneas for Blackheath Halls Opera, Bach’s Christmas Oratorio with the Royal Northern Sinfonia and Lars Vogt and in Riga, Latvia, and Bach’s Mass in B minor with Jonathan Cohen.

 This biography is for information only and should not be reproduced.